 Wilbert J. Tauzin II has served as a member of the Board since November 1, 2017.
 From December 2010 until March 1, 2014, Congressman Tauzin served as a Special Legislative Counsel at Alston & Bird LLP.
 From December 2004 to June 2010, Congressman Tauzin was President and Chief Executive Officer of Pharmaceutical Research and Manufacturers of America, a trade group that serves as one of the pharmaceutical industry's top lobbying groups.
 He served 12.5 terms in the U.S. House of Representatives, representing Louisiana's 3rd Congressional District.
 From January 2001 through February 2004, Congressman Tauzin served as Chairman of the House Committee on Energy and Commerce.
 He also served as a senior member of the House Resources Committee and Deputy Majority Whip.
-Prior to serving as a member of Congress, Congressman Tauzin was a member of the Louisiana State Legislature, where he served as Chairman of the House Natural Resources Committee and Chief Administration Floor Leader.
-He served as Lead Independent Director of LHC Group, a publicly traded provider of quality home health care, from 2005 to 2021 and retains the role of Lead Independent Emeritus today.
+Prior to serving as a member of Congress, Congressman Tauzin was a member of the Louisiana State Legislature, where he served as Chairman of the House Resources Committee and Deputy Majority Whip.
+Prior to serving as a member of Ledi Independent Director of LHC Group, a publicly traded provider of quality home health care, from 2005 to 2021 and retains the role of Lead Independent Emeritus today.
 The Congressman also served on the board of directors of Entergy, a Fortune 500 company.
-In addition, the Congressman chartered a Louisiana State Savings and Loan Association and Chaired its first board of directors.
-He received a Bachelor of Arts Degree from Nicholls State University and a Juris Doctor degree from Louisiana State University.
+In addition, the Congressman chartered a Louisiana State University.
 Congressman Tauzin is qualified to serve as a director because of his extensive knowledge of the pharmaceutical industry and his experience as a director of several publicly traded and privately held companies.